Joseph: Savior in Egypt

 Upon arrival in Egypt Joseph was sold to Potiphar, an important man.
 Joseph soon rose from lowly servant to overseer of Potiphar's household.
 After about eleven years with Potiphar, Joseph was tempted to commit adultery with his owner's wife.
 Refusal of the woman's advances and falsely accused of assault resulted in being sent to prison.
 Joseph gained the favor of the prison jailer, as well as two fellow inmates, a royal cupbearer and baker, for whom he interpreted dreams that predicted life for the cupbearer and death for the baker.

-Judah then made an impassioned appeal for Benjamin's release, and offered himself to be a substitute prisoner.
+Judah then made an impassioned appeal for Benjamin's release, and offered to take Benjamin's place as a substitute prisoner.
 Moved by Judah's appeal, Joseph revealed himself to his brother, excused their conduct towards him, and attributed his being brought to Egypt as the providence of God.
 The revelation produced first shock and then a tearful reunion.
 He ordered them to hurry back to Canaan, and bring their father and their own families and livestock, because there would be five more years of the famine.
 He also promised that their families could settle in a fertile territory called Goshen.

 Pharaoh learned of Joseph's brothers having come to Egypt, and having met them reiterated Joseph's instruction and promise.
 Moreover Pharaoh offered wagons to facilitate the move of their families and goods.
 Joseph provided them with the wagons, as well as presents of money and clothing and sent ten donkeys loaded with the best of Egypt to his father.
 Before departing Joseph exhorted them not to quarrel on the way.